Roger Casement: Trial and execution

 Casement unsuccessfully appealed against his conviction and death sentence.
 Those who pleaded for clemency for Casement included Sir Arthur Conan Doyle, who was acquainted with Casement through the work of the Congo Reform Association, poet W. B. Yeats, and playwright George Bernard Shaw.
-Joseph Conrad could not forgive Casement, nor could Casement's longtime friend, the sculptor Herbert Ward, whose son Charles had been killed on the Western Front that January, and who would change the name of Casement's godson, who had been named after him.
+Joseph Conrad could not forgive Casement, nor could Casement's long-time friend, the sculptor Herbert Ward, whose son Charles had been killed on the Western Front that January, and who would change the name of Casement's godson, who had been named after him.
 Members of the Casement family in Antrim contributed discreetly to the defence fund, although they had sons in the British Army and Navy.
 A United States Senate appeal against the death sentence was rejected by the British cabinet on the insistence of prosecutor F. E. Smith, an opponent of Irish independence.

 Casement's knighthood was forfeited on 29 June 1916.
 On the day of his execution by hanging at Pentonville Prison, 3 August 1916, Casement was received back into the Catholic Church at his request.
 He was attended by two Catholic priests, Dean Timothy Ring and Father James Carey, from the East London parish of SS Mary and Michael.
 The latter, also known as James McCarroll, said of Casement that he was "a saint ... we should be praying to him [Casement] instead of for him".
 At the time of his death he was 51 years old.